How to make hard apple cider - An Over View of this Site

 - Brown sugar

-- Stevia (naturally makes your cider sweeter, without making bottles explode)
+- Stevia or sugar alcohol like Xylitol (naturally makes your cider taste sweeter)

 - Pectic Enzyme (1oz is $5 with free ship on Amazon.
 Will make the cider less cloudy)